Kalang: Vehicular ferry (1926 - 1932)

 Kalang was built to serve the busy Fort Macquarie to Milsons Point vehicular ferry route prior to the 1932 opening of the Sydney Harbour Bridge.
-The larger vehicular ferries, such as Kalang, were used on this route while smaller vessels were used on the less busy Dawes Point to McMahon's Point vehicular ferry route.
+The larger vehicular ferries, such as Kalang, were used on this route while smaller vessels were used on the less busy Dawes Point to McMahons Point vehicular ferry route.

 On 19 March 1932, the Sydney Harbour Bridge opened which spelled the end of both Sydney Ferries' busy Milsons Point to Circular Quay passenger run, and its vehicular ferry services.
 The last punt between Fort Macquarie and Milsons Point ran on the 1 April 1932.
 At its pre-Bridge peak, Sydney Ferries Limited had carried in excess of 40 million passengers each year.
 By 1933, that number had dropped to 15 million.

 Fellow vehicular ferries Kooroongaba and Killara found careers elsewhere in Australia.
 The former was taken to Newcastle to run a service across the Hunter River to Stockton.
 The latter was purchased by the Westernport Ferry Service to work across Westernport Bay from Stoney Point on the Mornington Peninsula to Cowes on Phillip Island.
 The company had initially purchased Kedumba, but she sank near Montague Island, and the insurance money was used to purchase Killara.

 Kalang, along with Kara Kara and Koondooloo were laid up.
 Kalang was used intermittently as cargo vessel for a few years.